Nursing and Midwifery Office

 Achieving our objectives involves working in partnership and collaboration with nurses and midwives, consumers, healthcare-related industries, education providers, and other key stakeholders.

-The Nursing and Midwifery Office is an integral part of the Public Health and Clinical Services Division of the Department of Health and the Chief Nurse and Midwifery Officer is Catherine Stoddart.
+The Nursing and Midwifery Office is an integral part of the Public Health and Clinical Services Division of the Department of Health and the Chief Nurse and Midwifery Officer is Karen Bradley.

-The WA Health State Executive Directors of Nursing and Midwifery (SEDONM) are nursing and midwifery leaders who advise and inform the Chief Nurse and Midwifery Officer on current nursing and midwifery issues within WA.
+The WA Health Nursing and Midwifery Advisory Council (WAHNMAC) are nursing and midwifery leaders who advise and inform the Chief Nurse and Midwifery Officer on current nursing and midwifery issues within WA.
 This group develops strategies that ensure quality, equity and consistency in the nursing and midwifery professions across WA Health.